microsoft/FluidFramework/docs/content/docs/start/react-tutorial.md

 ### Move Fluid data to the view

-1. The FRS will bring changes made to the timestamp from any client to the current client.
+1. The Fluid runtime will bring changes made to the timestamp from any client to the current client.
 But Fluid is agnostic about the UI framework.
 You can use a helper method to get the Fluid data, from the SharedMap object, into the view layer (the React state).
-Add the following code below the FrsClient configuration constant.
+Add the following code below the `FrsClient` configuration constant.
 This method is called when the application loads the first time, and the value that is returned form it is assigned to a React state property.

     ```js
     const getFluidData = async () => {

         // TODO 1: Configure the container.
-        // TODO 2: Get the container from the Frs service.
+        // TODO 2: Get the container from the Fluid service.
         // TODO 3: Return the Fluid timestamp object.
     }
     ```